mkfsn/OsakaUniversityCourses/README.md

 $ ./manage.py runserver
 ```

-+ Then open web browser to access
+And then open web browser to access

 ```
 https://localhost:5001/